google/dorusu-js/README.md

   - **TODO on github** This means this library cannot be used as a drop-in replacement for code written using [grpc-nodejs][].
-Add a tracking issue to triage any impact this has on users, and to discuss various approaches and to be the focus for resolving these issues.
+Add a tracking issue to triage any impact this has on users, use it discuss various approaches for resolving these issues.

 [grpc-nodejs]:https://github.com/grpc/grpc/tree/master/src/node
 [gRPC spec]:https://github.com/grpc/grpc/blob/master/doc/PROTOCOL-HTTP2.md